Hamilton West railway station

 Hamilton West railway station serves the Hamilton West area of Hamilton, South Lanarkshire, in Scotland, lying on the Argyle Line.

 It is situated near the headquarters of South Lanarkshire Council; the Hamilton campus of the University of the West of Scotland; Hamilton Sheriff Court; and the Hamilton Racecourse.
 It is situated next to New Douglas Park, home to Hamilton Academical Football Club.

-The station is operated by ScotRail Trains who also provide all passenger services.
+The station is operated by ScotRail who also provide all passenger services.

 History

 The station was once part of the Caledonian Railway and later, the London, Midland and Scottish Railway.
 It was originally opened by the Caledonian in September 1849, as the terminus of their branch line from Newton and was originally known simply as Hamilton.
 The branch was then extended to Motherwell and also to Ferniegair (to join existing routes southwards to Strathaven & Coalburn) in December 1876 - a new Hamilton Central station serving the town was opened on this route at the same time, with the former terminus renamed Hamilton West and rebuilt for through traffic.

 Services south of Haughhead Junction to Larkhall & Coalburn ended in October 1965 due to the Beeching Axe, but the line as far as Larkhall was reopened in 2005.
 The Hamilton Circle line was electrified by British Rail in 1974, as part of the wider scheme to electrify the northern end of the West Coast Main Line.

+Between 18 May and 29 August 2025, platform 2 at the station was closed and rebuilt with improved surfacing and drainage, as well as tactile paving.